Battle of the Sexes (2017 film): Production

 The project and its two leads were announced in April 2015.
 Brie Larson was, for a brief period, set to replace Stone due to scheduling conflicts, but these were cleared up.
 On March 3, 2016, Andrea Riseborough was cast to play Marilyn Barnett, King's hairdresser and lover.
-Later that month, three more were cast in the film, Elisabeth Shue as Riggs' wife; Austin Stowell as Larry King, Billie Jean's husband; and Sarah Silverman as Gladys Heldman, the founder of World Tennis magazine.
+Later that month, three more were cast in the film, Elisabeth Shue as Riggs's wife; Austin Stowell as Larry King, Billie Jean's husband; and Sarah Silverman as Gladys Heldman, the founder of World Tennis magazine.
 Four actors joined the cast in April: Eric Christian Olsen as Lornie Kuhle, Jessica McNamee as tennis player Margaret Court, Alan Cumming as designer Ted Tinling, and Natalie Morales as player Rosie Casals.

 Principal photography on the film began in Los Angeles on April 13, 2016, with a budget of more than $25 million.

 For the tennis match scenes, tennis players Kaitlyn Christian (who portrays “Original 9” member Kerry Melville Reid) and Vince Spadea were the body doubles of Stone and Carell, respectively.

+The score was composed by Nicholas Britell.
+He also co-wrote the original song "If I Dare" with Sara Bareilles who also performed it.